The Days of the Week

 2003 – 28 = 1975

-This means that like in 2003, 12/12/1975 also started on a Friday, and is also not a leap year.
+This means that like in 2003, December 12, 1975 also started on a Friday, which is also a common year.

 However, we cannot jump any further from here because 1965 is only 10 years from 1965, and 10 is less than 28.

-We also know that since a leap year is divisible by 4, and the last two digits of any number divisible by 4 are divisible by 4 themselves, that as we count down from 1975 to 1965, we will pass two leap years: 1972 and 1968.
+We also know that as we count down from 1975 to 1965, we will pass two leap years: 1972 and 1968.

 So, now let’s count down: